mlsgrnt/musr/README.md

 `python musr_project/populate_musr.py`

+Please note that while debug mode is active on the settings.py shipped in this repository, it has been turned off on the PythonAnywhere instance

 #### Important notice:
 Some features will not be functional when running the application on localhost, namely
 ###### 1) OAuth based authentication, more specifically the Facebook and Google logins